Starbucks And 2 Other Stocks Insiders Are Buying - Benzinga

-Although the Dow Jones jumped by more than 400 points on Friday, there were a few notable insider trades.
+Although the Nasdaq Composite dropped 1.2% on Monday, there were a few notable insider trades.

 When insiders purchase shares, it indicates their confidence in the company's prospects or that they view the stock as a bargain.
 Either way, this signals an opportunity to go long on the stock.
 Insider purchases should not be taken as the only indicator for making an investment or trading decision.
 At best, it can lend conviction to a buying decision.